BenniN/CourseworkSEM/use-cases/use-case-1.md

-# USE CASE: 1 Produce a Report on all Cities
+# USE CASE 1: Produce a report on all of the cities.

 ## CHARACTERISTIC INFORMATION

-### Goal in Context
+### Abstract

-As an *data scientist* I want *to produce a report on all cities in the world, a continent or region* so that *I can create further statistics for the organization*.
+As a *data scientist* I want *to produce a report displaying all of the cities in the world, a continent or a region* so that *I can create further statistics, and analysis can be performed*.

+### Motivation

+To provide a report for the company containing vital up-to-date information regarding data points about the cities around the world.

 ### Scope